-An introduction to the fundamental principles of physics that will equip students with little prior knowledge of physics to succeed in PHYSICS 120 (for students looking to embark on further physics study) or PHYSICS 160.
+An introduction to the fundamental principles of physics that will equip students with little prior knowledge of physics to succeed in further physics study.

 This course is algebra-based with an emphasis on regular mathematical problem-solving.
 NCEA Level 2 Mathematics or equivalent is recommended for sufficient preparation.

 Key topics are the physical description of the motion of objects, waves, optics, electricity and magnetism.
 The course focuses on the science of everyday phenomena, the understanding of important physical concepts and their application.